AstroNvim/docs/src/content/docs/configuration/lua_completion.md

 | AstroUI   | `AstroUIOpts`   |
 | AstroLSP  | `AstroLSPOpts`  |

 In `lazy.nvim` there are a couple formats that the `opts` can be specified in, either a Lua table or a Lua Function.
 Here is the notation to specify the typing in each situation.
-For more information on how plugins are customized, check out the [Custom Plugins page](/configuration/custom_plugins).
+For more information on how plugins are customized, check out the [Customizing Plugins page](/configuration/customizing_plugins).

 ### `opts` Table